MMMahmoodian/credit-card-comparison/README.md

 ```
 After running this command, you can access the landing page on `http://localhost:8000`.

+## Bonus
+- I didnt understand what remarks means and how I can determine something is positive or negative so I didnt implement it.
+- I implemented the sort and ordering feature in the comparison page.
+You can sort the credit cards based on their features.
+- I implemented the persisted editing feature.
+You can edit the credit card features and the changes will be saved in the database.
+you can access it from back-office page at http://localhost:8000/back-office/edits.

 ## FAQ
 **Q: Why did you choose Docker?**<br>
 A: Docker is a great tool for building and running applications in a consistent environment.